Written by Michael VanDerLaan

 Are Fatter putter grips better?

-A fatter putting grip is better for some golfers.
+A fatter putter grip is better for some golfers.
 If you have big hands, or you are trying to take your hands out of your putting stroke, a fatter grip will be helpful.

 That said, they’re not for everybody.
 We recommend that you either find a buddy who has one and ask to try their putter, or make your way to a store where you can roll some with their demo putters.
 Chances are a few of them will have a fatter grip!